tardate/LittleArduinoProjects/Electronics101/555Timer/LongRunning/README.md

 relatively high leakage current compared to ceramic film capacitors.

 I saw a design for a Zero-Electrolytics 555 Timer by Albert van Dalen [Published in Elektor 5/2014 on page 74](https://www.elektormagazine.com/magazine/elektor-201405/26447).
-The solution is of course to use some very high resistances to compensate for lower capacitor values, in this case a might 1GΩ!
+The solution is of course to use some very high resistances to compensate for lower capacitor values, in this case a mighty 1GΩ!

 The application in the article was for a timer to turn on a vacuum pump for a short period roughly every five minutes.

 ### First Attempt

 I obtained some [1GΩ](https://www.aliexpress.com/item/32880593944.html) resistors and got to work.
-Measuring 5 in parallel (the only way to get them within the range of any meters I own!) the average resistance clock in t around 940MΩ - within the surprisingly large 10% tolerance.
+Measuring 5 in parallel (the only way to get them within the range of any meters I own!), the average resistance was around 940MΩ - within the surprisingly large 10% tolerance.
 I simplified the circuit for testing purposes as I don't need to control an actual pump.
 Specific changes:

 * using two LM555 timers rather than single TLC556CN